-Whilst schools with experience of Model UN may find some aspects of the conference familiar, NORMAC offers an exciting new format of model diplomacy.
+Whilst schools with experience of Model United Nations may find some aspects of the conference familiar, NORMAC offers an exciting new format of model diplomacy.
 The Arctic Council is unusual not only in promoting the active involvement of indigenous peoples alongside states, but also in making all decisions by consensus rather than majority vote.
 The Arctic Council is also well-known for collegiality and consensus-building even during times of tension between participants elsewhere in the world—valuable lessons for delegates to learn.

 PARTICIPATING IN NORMAC

 Participation in NORMAC is open to any secondary-school around the world.
 Schools are invited to send one or more delegations of three to six pupils each to play the role of representatives from one of the eight Arctic States or six Arctic indigenous peoples organisations.
 As with most other model diplomacy conferences, participants are usually aged 15 to 18, though some may be younger.

 ISSUES FOR DISCUSSION